vivekbhr/scRIApipe/README.md

 3. configure the config.yaml

-The workflow needs 1) path to a cDNA fasta file 2) path to a GTF file 3) UCSC ID of the genome
+The workflow needs
+1) path to a cDNA fasta file
+2) path to a GTF file
+3) UCSC ID of the genome

 cDNA fasta and GTF can be downloaded [here](https://www.ensembl.org/info/data/ftp/index.html) UCSC ID is, for example "mm10" (mouse) or "hg38" (human)

+Copy the config.yaml from the folder to your output folder (where you intend to run the pipeline) and replace the information with your relevant information.

 4. Test kallisto binary